Waterworld: Production

 Writer Peter Rader came up with the idea for Waterworld during a conversation with Brad Krevoy where they discussed creating a Mad Max rip-off.
 Rader wrote the initial script in 1986 but kept it shelved until 1989.
 Rader cited Mad Max as a direct inspiration for the film, while also citing various Old Testament stories and the story of Helen of Troy (with the main female character being named Helen in a direct reference).
 It is also widely believed that inspiration was taken from Freakwave by Peter Milligan and Brendan McCarthy, a "Mad Max goes surfing" comic strip first published by Pacific Comics in Vanguard Illustrated #1–3 (November 1983 – March 1984), and continued by Eclipse Comics in Strange Days #1–3 (November 1984 – April 1985).
 McCarthy himself had unsuccessfully tried to sell Freakwave as a movie in the early 1980s; he would go on to co-write Mad Max: Fury Road (2015).

 After several rewrites, Kevin Costner and Kevin Reynolds joined the Waterworld production team in 1992.
+Universal Pictures preferred either Robert Zemeckis or Lawrence Kasdan to direct, but Costner chose Reynolds instead due to their friendship.
 The film marked the fourth collaboration between Costner and Reynolds, who had previously worked together on Fandango (1985), Robin Hood: Prince of Thieves (1991), and Rapa-Nui (1994), the latter of which Costner co-produced but did not star in.
 Waterworld was co-written by David Twohy, who cited Mad Max 2: The Road Warrior as a major inspiration.
 Both films employed Dean Semler as director of photography.